Amdrel/nes-rs/README.md

 to be done for a long time.

 * Make the emulator as accurate as possible
-* Automated testing of the CPU with existing test roms
+* Automated testing of the CPU with existing test roms (mostly done)
 * Automated testing of the PPU (frame by frame compare)
 * RPC-like api to allow external scripts change the emulator state
-* Full featured debugger accessible through a command-line interface
+* Full featured debugger accessible through a command-line interface or network

 ## Building and Running

 For now the only dependency is rust itself, however this is subject to change once I start working on the PPU and I plan to use SDL.

+## Current Progress

+I am currently working on the CPU which is mostly done at this point.
+The CPU is automatically tested against the nestest ROM with Nintendulator logs in order to create a somewhat accurate CPU (Nintendulator is regarded as highly accurate).
+However the implementation of undocumented opcodes is not a high priority for me right now.

+Once the CPU work is done, I'll begin working on the PPU and proper power reset functionality.
+Before or after that's done I might implement an interactive remote debugger if I need to debug any complex problems as the machine state cannot be inspected at this time.

 ## Literature